Logistics · Country Guide

 • Typical transfer: 15 km train or taxi

-• Entry requirement: European Netherlands: Part of the Schengen Area.
+• Entry requirement: European Netherlands is part of the Schengen Area.

-• Getting around: European Netherlands: Trains and buses are reliable for cities, but a car is the easiest way to do Zeeland shore diving because entries are spread out and gear is bulky.
+• Getting around: Trains and buses are reliable for cities, but a car is the easiest way to do Zeeland shore diving because entries are spread out and gear is bulky.

 Getting There

-European Netherlands is easy to reach via major European hubs, with Amsterdam Schiphol (AMS) as the primary gateway and fast rail connections across the country.
+The European Netherlands is easy to reach via major European hubs, with Amsterdam Schiphol (AMS) as the primary gateway and fast rail connections across the country.
+For Zeeland shore diving, plan on renting a car or joining a local operator because entries are spread out and gear is bulky.
+Bonaire is covered under the separate Caribbean Netherlands country layer even though it remains constitutionally connected to the Netherlands.

 Airports